It was over 95+ years ago, in 1923 when Maurice Olshansky, after immigrating to America, founded our company.

 The opportunity to take their successful business model to Canada and open the North Division business unit in Toronto became a tremendous success serving among others, two of the largest outdoor goods retailers in Canada, Canadian Tire and Walmart Canada.

 In 1996 Maurice corporate offices moved to a new International Headquarters just steps from their original Northbrook, IL location.
-Adjacent to the new building is a 1.5 acre stocked pond with fishing pier.
-The previous headquarters serves as the mid-western distribution center.
-As the largest sporting goods distributor in the world, Maurice was doing vigorous business in Europe, the Far East and South America as well.
+Adjacent to this new building is a 1.5 acre stocked pond with fishing pier.
+The previous headquarters served as the mid-western distribution center.
+As one of the largest sporting goods distributors in the world, Maurice was doing vigorous business in Europe, the Far East and South America as well.

 CEO Jory Katlin’s brother Andy, and cousin Michael Olshansky, two more grandsons of Maurice Olshansky, joined the business in the capacities of V.P. of New Channel Development and Chief Technology Officer, respectively.
 With this team in place the company’s character continued to be one of open-mindedness – always looking for different avenues, going down different paths, being resourceful and executing quickly when opportunities arose.

 Advances in technology that Maurice has employed have always kept us one step ahead of the needs of our retail and vendor partners.
-From development of a massive, 65,000 sku business-to-business website to next generation Motorola handheld units in the hands of all 200+ field representatives, these initiatives have reached out to service the independent dealers and enhanced relationships with our mass-merchant and multi-store retailers.
+From development of a massive, 50,000 sku business-to-business website to customized "Mpads" in the hands of all 130+ field representatives, these initiatives have reached out to service the independent dealers and enhanced relationships with our mass-merchant and multi-store retailers.

 To better serve the national Walmart account, in 2002 Maurice opened an office in Bentonville, AR, home of Walmart, and in 2004, Maurice acquired Western-Hoegee, a leading West Coast sporting goods wholesaler based in Glendale, California.
 The b2b website was redeveloped in 2005 with an even greater selection of products, more images and useful information to make ordering quick and efficient.

 In March of 2009, Maurice Sporting Goods proudly opened a 7th office.
 The new facility in Miami, FL, features a 2,500 square foot state-of-the-art showroom staffed with hardworking, customer focused, bilingual staff.
-This new Miami office addition makes Maurice Sporting Goods seven offices strong, covering all corners of the United States and Canada while allowing us to serve the Florida, Caribbean, Mexico, Central and South American markets even better.
+The Miami office addition made Maurice Sporting Goods seven offices strong, covering all corners of the United States and Canada while allowing service to Florida, Caribbean, Mexico, Central and South American markets even better.

-For Maurice Sporting Goods, opening an office in China was always a goal and in 2010 that goal became a reality with the opening of our office in Kunshan, a new development area just west of Shanghai.
-This represents a major milestone for Maurice.
+For Maurice Sporting Goods, opening an office in China was always a goal and in 2010 that goal became a reality with the opening of an office in Kunshan, a new development area just west of Shanghai.
+This represented a major milestone for Maurice.

 The talented China Office team has four main functions: